-Helping Patients and Care Partners Navigate the Health System.
+Helping caregivers and patients navigate the health system.
 Managing health care demands can be difficult, particularly for individuals with complex health needs who are often under the care of multiple health care professionals.
 Providing access to notes can help ensure that everyone on the care team, including the care partner, is on the same page.

-Enhancing Patient Safety.
+Enhancing patient safety.
 Sharing notes with care partners may help them understand the patient's medical condition and be better prepared to join in managing care.
 Having care partners review the record also provides the opportunity to alert the health care team to inaccuracies or information missing from the patient's health record.
 These benefits may be particularly important when family members live at a distance and cannot be present during face-to-face encounters.